tinker495/JAxtar/README.md

 * a priority queue that can be batched, pushed and popped
 * a fully jitted A* algorithm for puzzles.

+This project was a real pain in the arse to write, and I almost felt like I was doing acrobatics with Jax, but I managed to create a fully functional version, and hopefully it will inspire you to stumble upon something amazing when you travel to Jax.

 ## Result
+We can find the optimal path using a jittable, batched A* search as shown below.
+This is not a blazingly fast result, but it can be used for heuristics using neural networks.
 ```
 Start state
 ┏━━━┳━━━┳━━━┳━━━┓